 Righthaven's business model belies its argument for a large damage award against Hyatt, as well as an award of attorney's fees and costs.
-The monetary relief Righthaven seeks from Hyatt is so astronomical and disproportionate that this Court should limit it under the Due Process clause of the Constitution.
+The monetary relief Righthaven seeks from

+28 Randazza Legal Group 7001 W Charleston Blva #1043 Hyatt is so astronomical and disproportionate that this Court should recognize that the Due Process clause of the Constitution compels a degree of restraint in an award of damages.
+Even if it did not, the facts of the case cry out for someone to speak for the victim of Righthaven's unethical champerty.
 The other form of relief Righthaven seeks, a turnover of Hyatt's domain name, is not available in Copyright cases, and it is high time that a court tell Righthaven so.
 Righthaven's desired relief should be denied in all cases, except for money damages, in which case its desired award should be reduced to nominal damages in the smallest amount allowed by law.
 Amicus' experience and depth of information in working with and representing bloggers lends an especially useful perspective to analyzing how this Court's award of damages to Righthaven would be devastating not only to Hyatt, but the blogging community as a whole.